-Surgery Clerkship: MCSUR-MAIN The Michael E. DeBakey Department of Surgery welcomes students to their core clerkship.
+Surgery Clerkship: MCSUR-MAIN

+The Michael E. DeBakey Department of Surgery welcomes students to their core clerkship.
 The mission of the Michael E. DeBakey Department of Surgery is to inspire the next generation of surgeons by providing medical students with a balanced surgical experience that will meet core surgical competencies in both knowledge and skills.
 As a member of a surgical team, students will gain an understanding of the fundamentals of perioperative management of surgical patients in various hospital settings.
 Students will learn the presenting signs, diagnosis and treatment of common surgical diseases.
-During this clerkship, students will spend four weeks on a general surgery service, two weeks on a surgery subspecialty service, and two weeks in an ICU.
-The didactic schedule includes lectures from the Department of Surgery's faculty leadership, online modules, small group teaching sessions, and a weekly skill lab.
-Credits: 8.0 Clerkship Director: Stephanie Gordy, M.D., FACS
+During this clerkship, students will rotate on a general surgery service, surgery subspecialty service, and in an ICU.
+The didactic schedule includes lectures from the Department of Surgery's faculty leadership, online modules, small group teaching sessions, and a skills labs.